-The attributes flag_values and flag_meanings are intended to make variables that contain flag values self describing.
+The flag_values and flag_meanings attributes describe a status flag consisting of mutually exclusive coded values.
 The flag_values attribute is the same type as the variable to which it is attached, and contains a list of the possible flag values.
 The flag_meanings attribute is a string whose value is a blank separated list of descriptive words or phrases, one for each flag value.
 If multi-word phrases are used to describe the flag values, then the words within a phrase should be connected with underscores.
+The following example illustrates the use of flag values to express a speed quality with an enumerated status code.

 Example 3.3.
-A flag variable
+A flag variable, using flag_values